goweiwen/RetroArch-patch/README.md

 ## Project Contents

-- **Makefile**: The [Makefile](Makefile) includes various targets for initializing the submodule, copying files, converting line endings, applying patches, assembling the source, and building the project.
+- **Makefile**: The [Makefile](Makefile) includes various targets for copying files, applying patches, and building the project.
 It automates the workflow to ensure consistency and ease of use.
 - **Submodule**: The `submodules/RetroArch` directory contains the RetroArch source code as a Git submodule, allowing the RetroArch source code to be kept separate from custom modifications.
 - **Patches**: The `patches` directory contains patch files that apply custom modifications to the RetroArch source code.
 - **Source Files**: The `src` directory contains additional source files that are part of the project.
 These files are copied into the build directory during the assembly process.